Applied Strategic Planning

 Globalization, 24/7 communications, new demographics, security concerns, unprecedented energy demands: these are the forces shaping today’s organizations.
 All conspire to challenge our ability to anticipate and respond to change.
 As the future becomes more difficult to predict, we need to put together applied strategic plans that are flexible enough to consider a variety of futures and to develop options for meeting each of them.

-This two-day workshop guides participants through a practical approach to developing and enhancing the skills necessary for ensuring the survival and growth of their organizations in turbulent times.
+This course guides participants through a practical approach to developing and enhancing the skills necessary for ensuring the survival and growth of their organizations in turbulent times.
 Using case studies, practical exercises, and applied models, participants will develop an understanding of strategic planning as a dynamic process that allows for quicker and more effective responses to changing environmental conditions.

 Introduction to applied strategic planning